boan-chen/30DorB-ASKAP/README.md

 - Clara M Pennock and others, The ASKAP-EMU Early Science Project: 888 MHz radio continuum survey of the Large Magellanic Cloud, Monthly Notices of the Royal Astronomical Society, Volume 506, Issue 3, September 2021, Pages 3540–3559, https://doi.org/10.1093/mnras/stab1858

-Feel free to explore the repository and utilize the results for further research and analysis.
+You are suggested to discuss it with me before you use this repository for further research, as a complete analysis and statistical justifications are yet to be provided.

 ## Ongoing works
 Images are to be binned to $2\times 2$ pixels, or 36 arcsec by 36 arcsec.
 I will find Chung for convolving ATCA 5GHz (6cm telescope) data.
 After the steps, I will send Wang an email for advice on intepreting data.